fmartinou/tydom2mqtt/README.md

 - with commandline, do "systemctl start tydom.service"
 - with commandline, check "systemctl status tydom.service" or with journalctl.

+- To force a restart from your system, publish anything to hassio/tydom/kill, i will exit the script, systemd will restart it clean.

 Alarm is readonly for now, (i've soldered a remote to optocouplers and an ESP8266 with esphome to set it from home assisant, a least it's very reliable !).

 i don't have climate or lights to test, feel free to help !